usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    │   ├── manage-postgres-ssl.m4                               <- Used in the init-deployment.sh script to enable and disable SSL in Postgres.
    │   └── set-permissions.m4                                   <- Used in the init-named-volumes.m4 script to set appropriate access and ownership permissions.
    ├── secrets
-   │   ├── dioptra-deployment-db.env                            <- Sets environment variables containing sensitive passwords.
+   │   ├── dioptra-deployment-minio-accounts.env                <- Secrets file containing sensitive passwords generated by the scripts/generate_templates.py script.
 NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-dbadmin.env                       <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-minio-accounts.env                <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-minio.env                         <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-mlflow-tracking-database-uri.env  <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-mlflow-tracking.env               <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-restapi-database-uri.env          <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-restapi.env                       <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   ├── dioptra-deployment-worker.env                        <- Sets environment variables containing sensitive passwords.
-NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
-   │   └── postgres-passwd.env                                  <- Sets environment variables containing sensitive passwords.
+   │   └── postgres-passwd.env                                  <- Secrets file containing sensitive passwords generated by the scripts/generate_templates.py script.
 NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
    ├── ssl
    │   ├── ca-certificates
    │   │   └── README.md            <- README file explaining the folder's purpose and which files need to be copied here.